romainberger/terminal-run/README.md

     # install the dependencies
     $ npm install

-    # start the game - jump with 'W'
+    # start the game - press any key to jump
     $ node index.js

+# Todo

+* improve the level generation
+* start new game when game over
+* store best score